MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-office-365-proplus-updates-with-configuration-manager.md

 For each update release there are different packages for each architecture and for each update channel.
 For example, for the May update release, there is a package for the 32-bit edition of the Monthly Channel and a package for the 64-bit edition of the Monthly Channel.
 In June, there will be two new packages for Monthly Channel, one for each architecture.
 The packages contain information so that Configuration Manager knows which packages are more recent than other packages.
 For example, that the June package supersedes the May package.

 There aren't separate packages for the different Office clients.
-For example, an update package for the 32-bit edition of the Monthly Channel has information about the Microsoft 365 Apps for enterprise, Visio Online Plan 2, Project Online Desktop Client, and Microsoft 365 Apps for business.
+For example, an update package for the 32-bit edition of the Monthly Channel has information about Microsoft 365 Apps for enterprise and Microsoft 365 Apps for business, as well as the subscription versions of the Project and Visio desktop apps.